wpmetabox/docsv2/docs/fields/post.md

 <?php rwmb_the_value( 'my_field_id' ); ?>
 ```

-`rwmb_the_value()` automatically output multiple selected posts as an unordered list with links to each post.
+`rwmb_the_value()` automatically outputs multiple selected posts as an unordered list with links to each post.

 ## Filters